Shaun Milne is a media professional based in the UK.

 After a hiatus of two and a bit years, this latest site began publishing again this time on the free WordPress platform, using the Responsive design theme to help cater for mobile, tablet and desktop readers.
-The current design is from The Hustle Express theme.
+The current design is from The Journalistic theme.

 In July 2014 he announced he was leaving STV in October of the same year to seek new challenges and helped run the newsdesks at The Scotsman and Scotland on Sunday during their transition to a single editorial unit and supported post launch development of The National newspaper.
 He is also a student at Institut français d’Écosse, learning French.

-He became PR and Digital Media Director in April 2015 with Lucid PR with a remit to develop new business verticals around digital, PR and strategy, working with international clients including Fujitsu, Chivas Brothers and others.
+He moved into a new role as PR and Digital Media Director in April 2015 with Lucid PR with a remit to develop new business verticals around digital, PR and strategy, ahead of its highly successful relaunch as System2.

 Following completion of this project, he joined the Scottish Sun as its Online News Editor.